seacrst/derive-rust/README.md

 // ok ==>  { data: [ 'bar' ] } 3
 // err ==>  Empty 4
 // err ==> Completed 5

+// Be aware `recv` has to be called in async scope
 ```

 ## Declarations